quintype/developers/Readme.md

 * The [Stories, Cards and Elements](./stories-cards-and-elements.md) has an explanation of the basic building blocks of a Quintype story.
 * [Stacks](./stacks.md) are the easiest way to group stories together for various widgets on the page.
 * [Story Collections](./story-collections.md) can be used for more advanced grouping, and for building of logical entities such as Magazine Issues or Courses.
+* [Story Groups](./story-groups.md) is an important parameter which is passed to the stories API, determining the resulting stories.

 ### API Documentation